Home

 Additional Scientific Interests

-After infection, adult S. mansoni lays its eggs in the mesenteric circulation, which crosses the intestinal wall achieving the gut’s lumen or other organs, such as the liver, increasing its pressure.
-Liver bypass via collaterals alleviates the pressure in the portal system, but it also allows the translocation of eggs, toxins, & antigens into the lungs, ultimately causing Schistosomiasis-associated PAH.
+After infection, adult S. mansoni lays its eggs in the mesenteric circulation, which crosses the intestinal wall and reaches the gut lumen or other organs, such as the liver, increasing pressure.
+Liver bypass via collaterals reduces portal pressure, but it also allows the translocation of eggs, toxins, & antigens into the lungs, ultimately causing Schistosomiasis-associated PAH.
 Understanding how these systems communicate is essential to uncover the onset & prevent the progression of vascular diseases (Oliveira, 2022; 2023; Silva, Puthanveetil, Oliveira, 2025).

 Anesthesia & Inflammation

 In collaboration with our peers, we observed that sevoflurane, a volatile anesthetic, is protective during sepsis-induced inflammation & transiently impairs NK cell activity.
-Moreover, we identified that sevo promotes the expression of iNOS in macrophages, killing bacteria in the peritoneal cavity & helping improve sepsis survival.
-Sepsis affects millions of patients worldwide; determining its molecular mechanisms is crucial to developing or repurposing therapeutic approaches (Gerber*, Fehr*, Oliveira** et al., 2019; Fehr V; Neff JB; Oliveira** et al., 2025 – in review).
+Moreover, we identified that sevo promotes iNOS expression in macrophages, killing bacteria in the peritoneal cavity & helping improve sepsis survival.
+Sepsis affects millions of patients worldwide; understanding its molecular mechanisms is crucial for developing or repurposing therapeutic approaches (Gerber*, Fehr*, Oliveira** et al., 2019; Fehr*, Neff*, Oliveira** et al., 2026).

-Virtual platforms have arisen as a unique tool for science dissemination while uncovering new challenges.
+Virtual platforms have emerged as a unique tool for disseminating science, but they have also uncovered new challenges.
 Undeniably, the diffusion of complex findings in an accessible way is challenging, but it is also a powerful strategy to combat the spread of misleading news.
-This scenario indicates the need for leveraging the internet to promote scientific findings & for new initiatives to combat scientific mistrust by stimulating communication among scientific & non-scientific community as a whole (Alfaidi*, Zhang*, Oliveira*, 2022; Oliveira et al., 2024 – GD col.: Casanova).
+This scenario indicates the need to leverage the internet to promote scientific findings & for new initiatives to combat science mistrust by stimulating communication among scientists & society as a whole (Alfaidi*, Zhang*, Oliveira*, 2022; Oliveira et al., 2024 – GD col.: Casanova).

 Latest News